 If you select "Network", the VM will attempt to boot from a network via the PXE mechanism.
-This needs to be configured in detail on the command line; please see chapter 8.7, VBoxManage modifyym, page 114.
+This needs to be configured in detail on the command line; please see chapter 8.7, VBoxManage modifyvm, page 114.

-Chipset Here you can select which chipset will be presented to the virtual machine.
+- Chipset Here you can select which chipset will be presented to the virtual machine.
 Before VirtualBox 4.0, PIIX3 was the only available option here.
 For modern guest operating systems such as Mac OS X server, that old chipset is no longer well supported.
 As a result, VirtualBox 4.0 introduced an emulation of the more modern ICH9 chipset, which supports PCI express, three PCI buses, PCI-to-PCI bridges and Message Signalled Interrupts (MSI).
 This allows modern operating systems to address more PCI devices and no longer requires IRQ sharing.

-Enable I/O APIC Advanced Programmable Interrupt Controllers (APICs) are a newer x86 hardware feature that have replaced old-style Programmable Interrupt Controllers (PICs) in recent years.
+Note that the ICH9 support is experimental and not recommended for guest operating systems which do not require it. - Enable I/O APIC Advanced Programmable Interrupt Controllers (APICs) are a newer x86 hardware feature that have replaced old-style Programmable Interrupt Controllers (PICs) in recent years.
 With an I/O APIC, operating systems can use more than 16 interrupt requests (IRQs) and therefore avoid IRQ sharing for improved reliability.